Stomach cancer: Staging

 The TNM staging system is also used.

 In a study of open-access endoscopy in Scotland, patients were diagnosed 7% in stage I, 17% in stage II, and 28% in stage III.
 A Minnesota population was diagnosed 10% in stage I, 13% in stage II, and 18% in stage III.
 However, in a high-risk population in the Valdivia Province of southern Chile, only 5% of patients were diagnosed in the first two stages and 10% in stage III.

 Prevention

 Getting rid of H. pylori in those who are infected decreases the risk of stomach cancer.
 A 2014 meta-analysis of observational studies found that a diet high in fruits, mushrooms, garlic, soybeans, and green onions was associated with a lower risk of stomach cancer in the Korean population.
 Low doses of vitamins, especially from a healthy diet, decrease the risk of stomach cancer.
 A previous review of antioxidant supplementation did not find supporting evidence and possibly worse outcomes.
 Modern technology is used to promote early diagnosis, e.g. based on serum markers.

+Recent reviews have begun to explore the potential role of naturally derived compounds, such as diterpenes, in the prevention and treatment of gastric cancer.